 Calcium deficiency is thought to be a common cause of insomnia.
 Yes, the old myth of drinking a cup of warm milk before bed may not be so far-fetched after all.
 If you aren’t into the idea of heated milk, try consuming yogurt with dinner to get your calcium.
 If eating yogurt before bed, add a teaspoon of honey, which has a calming effect.
 Sounds pretty sweet.

 Rather than reaching for a nightcap, try a glass of tart cherry juice or a handful of dried tart cherries.
 They are a natural source of melatonin and will promote a restful mood.
 When opting for dried cherries, be sure you buy those with no added sugar.
 A sugar buzz is not what you need right before turning in.
-For a super soothing bedtime treat, mix up a cup of this cherry turmeric bedtime tea.
-Yum!
+For a super soothing bedtime treat, mix up a cup of this yummy cherry turmeric bedtime tea.

 One more reason to love this crunchy green: It can help you fall asleep.
 Kale is a great source of calcium and is also rich in potassium, a natural relaxant that helps you get (and stay) asleep.
 While kale is seeing a surge in health and wellness popularity, the super thick veg may not be for everyone.
-To get your daily dose without the rough texture, try adding this green to a smoothie or whipping up some sea salt and vinegar kale chips for snacking.
+To get your daily dose without the rough texture, try adding this green to a smoothie or whipping up some tasty kale chips for snacking.

-Bananas are a healthy option for getting melatonin-boosting potassium and vitamin B-6.
+Bananas are a healthy option for getting melatonin-boosting potassium and Vitamin B-6.
 This sweet fruit also contains magnesium and tryptophan.
 Eat solo, blended into a smoothie, or atop your favorite cereal.
 It may just be the perfect bedtime snack.

 You know how Thanksgiving turkey puts you into a food coma?
 Well, the same compound that makes turkey snooze-worthy is found in chickpeas.
 Tryptophan helps you produce melatonin to aid in falling asleep.
 And a midnight snack of hummus doesn’t sound so bad.